pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

     Class Idx: 2 [0.97378165, 0.98498565]

-In the Above Distribution we clearly see that the average probability score is high for both the classes for Class==2
+In the Above Distribution, we observe that the average probability score is high for both the classes for Class==2

-NOTE: Although L2 Distance doesn't guarantee probability score demarcation on sigmoid, but with a scale parameter it can always be learned.
+NOTE: Although L2 Distance doesn't guarantee probability score demarcation on sigmoid.
+But with a scale parameter, it can always be learned.